 Regardless of the pricing model you choose, make sure you understand the “floor” that defines where you can comfortably operate a profitable business.
 Consider that floor your minimum viable contract.

 Compare the monthly recurring revenue (MMR) for a given set of services with the cost of goods sold (COGS) and other expenses like sales commissions and determine if a given price point is viable.
 If it isn’t, the contract isn’t viable.
-If you need help deriving the different metrics required to determine contract viability, check out our blog on 27 Critical MSP KPIs (and How to Calculate Them).
+If you need help deriving the different metrics required to determine contract viability, check out our blog on the top financial KPIs you should be tracking.

 Consider scalability